CATISNOTSODIUM/threadkeep-frontend/README.md

 - **Database server is down**: please check your database according to your `DATABASE_URL`.

 # Acknowledgement
-First of all, thank you for this CVWO winter assignment.
-It has helped me learn essential programming concepts and become familiar with web development frameworks step by step throughout the guide
+First and foremost, I would like to extend my sincere thanks to the CVWO committee who offers the invaluable opportunity to embrace myself through web development frameworks within two months.
+It has helped me learn essential programming concepts and become familiar with web development frameworks step by step throughout the guide.
+To be honest, grinding through this assignment was initially daunting and mind-blocking.
+Those can be surpassed by the excitement to grasp new concepts from practical experience.

+In the end, it’s actually worth it! ♥ Phew 😅

-To be honest, grinding through this assignment without prior knowledge of Go, Docker, and SQL was initially daunting and mind-blocking.
-However, in the end, I finally did it!
-Thank you to all YouTube tutorial creators such as Net Ninja, Fireship, and Web Dev Simplified who provided guidance throughout this assignment.
-Also, thank you to the DataCamp SQL course for helping me grasp the basic ideas of working with SQL.
+Nonetheless, I would like to acknowledge the assistance of all online tutorials such as Net Ninja, Fireship, and Web Dev Simplified who provided helpful tutorials throughout this assignment.
+Also, thank you to the DataCamp course for helping me grasp the basic ideas of working with SQL.
+Special thanks to Stack Overflow for giving me ingenious suggestions on writing good-practice code.

-I would like to express special thanks to one of my year 3 CS seniors who recommended this program, and also to the NUS School of Computing for offering this opportunity.
-This winter break would not have been as interesting if this assignment had not existed.
-Even though I might not get selected for the next round, I will not be disappointed.
+Finally, I would like to express special thanks to all of the CS seniors who recommended this program for relentlessly giving support and helpful advice.
+Also, special thanks to NUS School of Computing for offering this opportunity and keeping me busy during the winter break.
+This break would not have been as interesting without this assignment.

+# License
+This project is licensed under the [MIT License](LICENSE).